nadyavoynich/Instacart/README.md

 * Fresh fruits are reordered more frequently than vegetables, possibly due to shorter shelf life, versatile consumption forms, and taste preferences.
 * Items like spices, seasonings, condiments, and baking ingredients are less frequently reordered, likely because they are used in smaller quantities.

+**☑️ Proposed Actions:**
+* Ensure the consistent availability of top-selling and frequently reordered products to maintain customer satisfaction and a smooth supply chain.

 ### Q.7: Which items are added to the cart first, second, and third?
 The sequence of product additions shed light on how customers typically navigate the store.
 Shoppers tend to add these essentials first before moving on to other items.
 Based on the ordering sequence of bestsellers, three product groups can be distinguished: